dbrody112/Computer-Architecture-4-bit-CPU/Readme.md

 ## <u>Design Decisions</u>
 <p>
   For our project, we decided to build a 8-bit CPU using verilog.
-Therefore, we have a 8 bit ALU operand bit width and and a 8 bit address bus.
+Therefore, we have a 8 bit ALU operand bit width and a 8 bit address bus.
 We also decided that we will be using four registers: 1 saved register and 3 general purpose registers.
 Instructions will be 16 bits and they will be byte addressable in memory.
 This means it will take 2 PC (program counter) increments to retrieve and instruction.
 More on the instruction set architecture will be in the next section.
   </p>